 - Performs duties in a safe, efficient manner and in compliance with all applicable rules and safety procedures.

-- I answer emergency and non-emergency phone calls and coordinates the response of law enforcement officers to crime and accident scenes.
+- I answer emergency and non-emergency phone calls and coordinate the response of law enforcement officers to crime and accident scenes.

 - I use two-way radio systems to transmit details to officers to respond to calls as needed.